cicsdev/cics-java-liberty-appstate/README.md

 To configure the Liberty server add the following Liberty features: monitor-1.0, localConnector-1.0, jaxrs-1.1.
 Once deployed RESTful GET requests can be sent with a web browser using the following syntax assuming the project was deployed with the com.ibm.cicsdev.jmxquery web context root:
-* http://host:port/com.ibm.cicsdev.jmxquery/app/state - To list all available web applications
+* http://host:port/com.ibm.cicsdev.jmxquery/state - To query all available web applications
-* http://host:port/com.ibm.cicsdev.jmxquery/app/state/appName  - To list the state of an individual web application, where appName is the web application name
+* http://host:port/com.ibm.cicsdev.jmxquery/state/appName  - To query the state of an individual web application, where appName is the web application name

 Requests will return a JSON object containing the application and state as reported by the WebSphere:service=com.ibm.websphere.application.ApplicationMBean